-Bob Ruxin is President of Kazmaier Associates, Inc., a Boston-area firm that provides sports advisory services.
-He succeeded its founder after serving multiple roles as part of the senior management team that created, guided, and exited closely-held sports products, marketing, consulting, and events businesses.
+Bob Ruxin is a lecturer at Boston University Questrom School of Business (teaching the Business of Sports) and is President of Kazmaier Associates, Inc., a Boston-area firm that provides sports advisory services.
+He succeeded its founder after serving in multiple roles as part of the senior management team that created, guided, and exited closely-held sports products, marketing, consulting, and events businesses.
 Ruxin joined Kazmaier Associates, Inc. after practicing law in Washington, D.C. for six years.

-Ruxin assisted the Israel Baseball League in various business capacities during the preparation for the 2007 inaugural season and served as project manager of two events held at the Baseball Hall of Fame, A Celebration of Jews in Baseball (2004) and Hank Greenberg Day (2008).
+Ruxin assisted the Israel Baseball League in various business capacities during the preparation for the 2007 inaugural season and organized and managed two events held at the Baseball Hall of Fame, A Celebration of Jews in Baseball (2004) and Hank Greenberg Day (2008).

 An honors graduate of Princeton University and Harvard Law School, Ruxin served as Venue Legal Counsel for Foxboro Stadium during World Cup '94.
-He serves as vice president of the Princeton Association of New England and has held various volunteer leadership positions.
+He is president of the Princeton Association of New England and has held various volunteer leadership positions.

 Lloyd Shefsky is the Founder and President Emeritus of the Sports Lawyers Association.
 He recently retired as Clinical Professor of Family Enterprise, Founder and Co-director of the Center for Family Enterprises and Co-Founder of the Center for Executive Women at the Kellogg School of Management.
 Professor Shefsky has also taught courses, lectured and spoken in China, Japan, India, Thailand, Canada, Israel, and throughout the United States.